gotofritz/gotofritz.github.io/src/content/post/2024-06-01-git-interactive-rebase-and-get-logs-for-branch-with-the-cli.md

 <dd>get me out of here</dd>

 <dt>git</dt>
-<dd>now the actual command start.
+<dd>now the actual command starts.
 It's our old friend, the Git command-line tool</dd>

 <dt>rebase</dt>
 <dd>puts the commits from the current branch into a temporary area, updates the commit history, then move the current commits back</dd>

 <dt>-i</dt>
-<dd>make the rebase interactive, i.e. open an editor window where you can decide what to do with each commit.
-It's the only way you can squash them, there is no built-in option that does it for you</dd>
+<dd>make the rebase interactive, but before opening the editor it checks whether GIT_SEQUENCE_EDITOR has somehing ini it.
+In this case it does, so it uses it without further feedback</dd>

 <dt>$(</dt>
 <dd>start a command inside the command, so that you can use its output</dd>